emqx/emqx-docs/en_US/advanced/rate-limit.md

 # Rate limit
-EMQ X Broker specifies the limit on access speed and message speed.
+EMQX Broker specifies the limit on access speed and message speed.
 When the client's connection request speed exceeds the specified limit, the establishment of a new connection is suspended; when the message reception speed exceeds the specified limit, the reception of messages is suspended.

 Rate limit is a *backpressure* scheme that avoids system overload from the entrance and guarantees system stability and predictable throughput.
 The rate limit can be configured in `etc/emqx.conf` :